 Use customer surveys to augment CAHPS data: Online surveys help you collect valuable information about the patient experience that is not captured in CAHPS data.
 Online surveys can extend beyond the patient-physician encounter to collect information about interactions with staff, access to the clinic and convenience factors.
 Surveys should be brief, readily accessible and easy to complete via tablets, mobile apps or online forms.

 Make sure patients can find your doctors: Sixty-four percent of internet searches are completed on Google, so be sure to claim your Google business listings first, and ensure all the information is accurate -- address, contact information, hours of operation, and so on.
-Other important sites include HealthGrades, Yahoo Local, Vitals.com and Yelp.
+Other important sites include HealthGrades, Yahoo Local and Vitals.com.
 By actively monitoring your business listings, your locations can rise in search rankings giving potential patients a better chance of finding them.

 Join the conversation online: Active engagement on social media will help you influence and optimize your organization’s online reputation, build trust and awareness, drive traffic to your websites and, ultimately, result in more walk-ins, appointments and admissions.